landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 #### Role definitions:
 **Principal Investigator (PI):**
 Bethany Barnard is the PI and will coordinate with all of the separate parts.
+She will also head the maps subproject.

 **Faculty Investigator:**
-Three OSU faculty members are assigned to three of the subprojects:
+Three OSU faculty members and one State Park employee will lead four of the subprojects:
 Rogers, Rick is responsible for the Meteorological Data
 Singer, Sam is responsible for the Birds Census
 Williams, Wallace is responsible for the Water Quality Data
 Dunning, Diane is a Parks and Recreation Department employee and is responsible for the Wetland Interviews dataset.

 **Team member:**